jishi/node-sonos-http-api/README.md

 The radio action will play the Apple Music "Radio" station for the specified artist name, song title or combination of artist name + song title.

-The name and radio searches can use '+' or ' ' between the wrds in the names and titles.
+The name and radio searches can use '+' or ' ' between the words in the names and titles.

 It only handles a single spotify account currently.
 It will probably use the first account added on your system.
 Experiment with it and leave feedback!